JessyDL/paradigm/docs/ecs.md

 **except:** requires the component to be **non**-existent on the entity.

 **on_add:** only fills in data when this component was added to the entity since the last tick.
+This filtering operation also supports the `preseed_tag` (see examples).

 **on_remove:** reverse scenario of on_add

 **on_combine:** fills in data when this combination is first created.
 I.e. if you were filtering `on_combine<transform, renderable>`, then on any  entity with a transform component, when a renderable component gets added, then the pack will be filled in with data of that entity.
 The reverse is true as well, for any entity with a renderable component, when you add a transform component to it, this filter will trigger.
+This filtering operation also supports the `preseed_tag` (see examples).

 **on_break:** same like on_combine, but the reverse situation (i.e. when an entity that has this component combination, and you remove one, then this filter will trigger).